Advi23/Artistry/docs/GUI Setup.md

 I also only allowed this method to be executed if **checkBoxesFilled** was greater than 0 (user picked at least 1 filter) and less than 5 (the max number of filters I allowed).

 For the transition from the Welcome screen to the Main Screen in particular, it took a couple of seconds because my program needed to access the API and return the retrieved information.
-I didn't want users to think there was a glitch during this time, so I wanted to add a "Loading..." message in the meantime.
+I didn't want users to think there was a glitch during this time, so I decided to add a "Loading..." message in the meantime.
 This ended up being a lot more complicated than I expected!

 I wanted to change my **button_Proceed** text, so that it would change like in the images below: